-An internal condom is a pouch inserted into the vagina.
-It’s not the prettiest thing in the world but it is a method that gives users lots of control.
-Internal condoms work the same way that condoms do, except that they're worn on the inside instead of sticking it on a penis.
-They keep sperm inside the condom and out of the vagina.
+An internal condom (also sometimes called a female condom), which has the brand name FC2, is a pouch you insert into your vagina.
+It’s not the prettiest thing in the world (it looks a bit like a floppy, clear elephant trunk), but it is a method that gives you lots of control.
+Internal condoms work the same way that condoms do, except that you wear one on the inside instead of sticking it on a penis.
+They keep sperm inside the condom and out of your vagina.

 How to Use It